Dina-bacc/Card-game-Le-Pouilleux-/README.md

 ## Players
 Humain vs Computer

-## You want to read more about the game?
+## Want to know more about the game?
  - [Good to read](https://en.wikipedia.org/wiki/Vieux_gar%C3%A7on)

 ## 🚀 About Me